apakou/visible/README.md

-# VoiceStock — WhatsApp AI Inventory Assistant
+# Visbl — WhatsApp AI Inventory Assistant

 > A WhatsApp-based voice-driven inventory management chatbot for micro-sized businesses (street vendors, market stalls, sole traders).
 Business owners speak naturally about what they sold and the price; the AI extracts structured inventory data and stores it automatically.